Drama (Yes album): Side one

-"White Car" was recorded in one afternoon.
-Downes only played a Fairlight CMI synthesiser on the recording, to test its sampling capabilities: "I tried to simulate an orchestra using these samples, but it was very early days of digital sampling.
+"White Car", a brief electronic interlude lasting just over one minute, was recorded in a single afternoon.
+Downes played a Fairlight CMI synthesizer on the track to test its sampling capabilities.
+Reflecting on the process, Downes recalled: "I tried to simulate an orchestra using these samples, but it was very early days of digital sampling.
 The bandwidth was very narrow, but that's what gave it all that characteristic 'crunch factor'.
 We then added the vocoder and Trevor's vocal to the mix".
-Horn's lyrics were about seeing pop figure Gary Numan driving his Stingray, which was given to him by his record company.
+Horn's lyrics were written as a sardonic spoof of electronic new wave artist Gary Numan.
+The composition was inspired by a real-life sighting of Numan driving a white Corvette Stingray around London, which had been presented to him by his record label, Beggars Banquet, after his single "Cars" achieved massive commercial success.
+Yes mistook Numan's characteristically aloof stage persona for arrogance, prompting the brief track as a commentary on his modern media image.